 |1840||first exploration of the cave by Antonio Federico Lindner.|

 |1890||second entrance near todays Museo di Speleologia discovered and explorations increased.|

 |1904||start of development as a show cave by the Club dei Touristi Triestini.|

 |05-JUL-1908||opened to the public, lighted by 4000 candles.|

 |1995||included into the Guiness' Book of World Records.|

 |1996||new paths built, separate exit.|

-Grotta Gigante is a reallz huge single cavern, 280m long, 65m wide and 107m high.
-Some small tunnels exist, but are not part of the tour.
+Grotta Gigante is a really huge single cavern, 280 m long, 65 m wide and 107 m high.
+This was long time the biggest chamber of any show cave in the world.
+However, if you interpret La Verna in France a show cave, it is the new number one.
+Some other passages exist, but are not part of the tour.
 The cave is part of the system of the underground river Timavo, which enters the karst in Škocjanske Jame, nearby in Slovenia.

 The cave has very large stalagmites, with a special look.
-They are called palm trunc stalagmites or plate stack stalagmite because of their characteristic form.
-The palm trunc stalagmite is typical for a big chambers close to the surface.
+They are called palm trunk stalagmites or plate stack stalagmite because of their characteristic form.
+The palm trunk stalagmite is typical for a big chambers close to the surface.

 |Grotta Gigante Gallery|